 Q32.
 How do you proceed with data preparation?

 Ans.
 Since data preparation is a critical approach to big data projects, the interviewer might be interested in knowing what path you will take up to clean and transform raw data before processing and analysis.
-As an answer to this Big Data interview question, you should discuss the model you will be using, along with logical reasoning for it.
+As an answer to one of the most commonly asked big data interview questions, you should discuss the model you will be using, along with logical reasoning for it.
 In addition, you should also discuss how your steps would help you to ensure superior scalability and accelerated data usage.

 Q33.
 What is the main difference between Sqoop and distCP?